westland/westland.github.io/content/academics/Curriculum Vitae.md

 1. Convolutional Neural Network Deep-Learning Models for Prediction of Shared Bicycle Demand (Westland, J. Christopher, Jian Mou, and Dafei Yin. ") book chapter, International Conference on Applications and Techniques in Cyber Security and Intelligence.
 Springer, Cham, 2018.
 1. Transaction risk management in China-US trade e-markets.
 (Westland, J. Christopher, and Ye Di) Proceedings of the 14th Annual International Conference on Electronic Commerce.
 ACM, 2012.
 1. Introduction to the special issue on Big Data in finance and business."
 Electronic Commerce Research 18.2 (2018): 201-201.
-1. Economics of eBay's buyer protection plan."
+1. Economics of eBay’s buyer protection plan."
 Financial Innovation 1.1 (2015): 7.
-1. The moderating role of income on consumers' preferences and usage for online and offline payment methods (See-To, Eric WK, Savvas Papagiannidis, and J. Christopher Westland.)
+1. The moderating role of income on consumers’ preferences and usage for online and offline payment methods (See-To, Eric WK, Savvas Papagiannidis, and J. Christopher Westland.)
 Electronic Commerce Research 14.2 (2014): 189-213.
 1. The adoption of social networking technologies in cinema releases."
 Information Technology and Management 13.3 (2012): 167-181.
 1. Chinese E-Commerce Introduction (Westland, J. Christopher, Guoqing Chen, and Sulin Ba) (2013): 297-298.
 1. The information content of financial survey response data."
 Financial Innovation 1.1 (2015): 10